natalie-harris/GPT-Parser/docs/source/tutorials/library_analysis_tutorial.rst

 Book Analysis Tutorial
 ======================

-This tutorial goes over the basics of setting up a ``GPTPipeline``, performing analysis on a set of books, and saving results to a file.
+This tutorial goes over the basics of setting up a ``GPTPipeline``, performing analysis on a set of children's fiction books, and saving results to a file.
 In this example, we'll identify each books' genres and group them by the ethical dilemmas they present to the reader.

 Before you start, go ahead and get an api key from `OpenAI's website <https://platform.openai.com/api-keys>`__.
 This is necessary because it lets you use ChatGPT for analysis.
 Copy the key and save it into a file.